Redshift weighted galaxy number counts: Results and discussion

 In this section we examine the correlation matrices of each survey, to get an idea of where the most useful information is contained.
 Since in each survey we deal with two kinds of angular power spectra ($C_\ell^\Delta$ and $C_\ell^\zeta$), which are also calculated in the same set of redshift bins, care must be taken in interpreting the term ``auto-correlation", which will be used here exclusively in the cases where the redshift bin of a particular spectrum is correlated with itself, e.g. $C_\ell^\Delta(z_i,z_i)$.
 In the context of the structure of the correlation matrices presented here, this describes the entries on the main diagonal of Fig. \ref{fig:CorrCoeff}.

-In Fig. \ref{fig:CorrCoeff} we show the covariance matrix re-scaled by the auto-correlations, so that the entries correspond to the correlation coefficient of the observed spectra (including shot noise): $\frac{C^{{\rm (obs)}\, i,j}}{\sqrt{C^{{\rm (obs)}\, i,i}C^{{\rm (obs)}\, j,j}}}$.
+In Fig. \ref{fig:CorrCoeff} we show the covariance matrix re-scaled by the auto-correlations, so that the entries correspond to the correlation coefficient of the observed spectra (including shot noise) for $\ell=100$: $\frac{C_\ell^{{\rm (obs)}\, i,j}}{\sqrt{C_\ell^{{\rm (obs)}\, i,i}C_\ell^{{\rm (obs)}\, j,j}}}$.
 The off-diagonal terms in the upper left and lower right sub-matrices are single-spectrum (i.e. $\Delta\times\Delta$ and $\zeta\times\zeta$) correlations at unequal redshifts.
 For the $\Delta$ spectrum we observe some correlation in neighbouring bins.
 For low $\ell$'s, negative correlation are also found between bins that are further apart.
 This comes from the negative part of the galaxy-galaxy correlation function.
-In the case of the SKAII-like survey, there are also some weak correlations between pairs of bins that are further away from each other in redshift.
-The same effect is not seen in the correlation coefficients of the Euclid-like survey, because the bin widths are very thin which enhances the bin auto-correlations to the detriment of the cross-correlations.
+In the case of the SKAII-like survey, there are also some weak correlations between pairs of bins that are further apart in redshift.
+The same effect is not seen in the correlation coefficients of the Euclid-like survey, because the bins are very narrow which enhances the bin auto-correlations to the detriment of the cross-correlations.

-Interestingly, in $\zeta$ we find negative correlations between neighbouring bins, which decrease in strength for higher redshift bins.
-This is most likely due to to the decrease in proportion of the density and velocity components to the spectra as integrated effects like lensing become more relevant.
-However, lensing is very slowly varying in redshift, so when averaged by $\zeta$ it is much less present, see also Fig. \ref{fig:contributions_euclid}.
+Interestingly, in $\zeta$ we find negative correlations between neighbouring bins, which decrease in strength for higher redshift bins. \rut{This decrease is most likely due to the decrease in proportion of the density and velocity components to the spectra as integrated effects like lensing become more relevant.} However, lensing is very slowly varying in redshift, so when averaged by $\zeta$ it is much less present, see also Fig. \ref{fig:contributions_euclid}.

-Despite them describing the same redshift bins, the cross-correlation between $\Delta$ and $\zeta$ bins at fixed redshift (shown in the diagonals of the upper-right and lower-left sub-matrices of Fig. \ref{fig:CorrCoeff}) are very small and negative, and in most cases effectively zero.
+Despite them describing the same redshift bins, the cross-correlation between $\Delta$ and $\zeta$ bins at fixed redshift (shown in the diagonals of the upper-right and lower-left sub-matrices of Fig. \ref{fig:CorrCoeff}) are very small and negative.
 Moving away from the diagonals of these sub-matrices, considering the correlations between $\Delta$ and $\zeta$ at different redshifts, we see that $C_\ell^{\zeta\De}(z_i,z_j)$ is negative when $z_i< z_j$ and positive when $z_j>z_i$.
 This is understandable, as $\De(z_j)$ adds weight to redshifts closer to $z_j$.
-Hence $\langle \De(z_j)\De(z_i)(\bar z-z_i)\rangle$ tends to be negative if $z_j>z_i$ and vice versa.
+Hence $\langle \De(z_j)\De(z_i)(\bar z_i-z_i)\rangle$ tends to be negative if $z_j>z_i$ and vice versa.